YuMoskalenko/-floodshape_Kakhovka2023/README.md

 During visual interpretation, the above-mentioned remote sensing data were compared with satellite images acquired before the destruction of the Kakhovka Hydroelectric Power Plant.
 In particular, Landsat-9 remote sensing data were compared with Landsat-8 data from June 1, 2023, and Sentinel-2A data were compared with Sentinel-2B data from June 3, 2023.

-Repository files
+Repository files:

-• floodMax_UTM36N.zip — contains the shapefile in UTM36N projection (EPSG:32636);
+floodMax_UTM36N.zip — contains the shapefile in UTM36N projection (EPSG:32636);

-• floodMax_WGS84.zip — contains the shapefile in geographic coordinates in WGS84 (EPSG:4326);
+floodMax_WGS84.zip — contains the shapefile in geographic coordinates in WGS84 (EPSG:4326);

-• floodMax_WGS84.geojson.zip — contains a GeoJSON file in WGS84 coordinates (EPSG:4326).
+floodMax_WGS84.geojson.zip — contains a GeoJSON file in WGS84 coordinates (EPSG:4326).

+# Web version of the map

 The web version of the maximum water spread map is available at: https://yumoskalenko.github.io/floodmap_Kakhovka2023/